 LPCC licenses must be renewed every two years with the California Board of Behavioral Sciences.
-Renewal involves submitting the appropriate fees (see above) and completing an application available on the BBS website.
+Renewal involves submitting the appropriate fees (see above) and completing an application.
 It takes approximately four to six weeks to process renewals, and all continuing education must be completed before submission of the fees and application.

 Thirty-six hours of Continuing Education (CE) are required for each two-year renewal period; initial licensees, however, are required to complete only 18 hours of CE for their first renewal.

 Inactive, retired, or exempt LPCCs are not required to complete CE for renewal.
 Exemptions must be granted by the California Board of Behavioral Science and may be done so if the LPCC resided in another country for at least a year, was absent from California for at least a year due to military service, or the LPCC or a family member had a verified physical or mental disability or medical condition.

 All CE must be taken from BBS-approved providers, identifiable by their advertised provider approval number (e.g. PCE ####).
 Accredited universities are also acceptable providers, though they are not required to have an approval number.
 Self-study courses may also be obtained from BBS-approved providers, though only half of the required CE hours may be obtained through self-study.
 Teaching a course may also count towards continuing education if the course meets all other CE guidelines.